jkulawik/blog/_drafts/discord-alternative.md

 * Mattermost - would have won my heart if not for the paywalling of group voice calls.
 I'd be willing to even pay for it, but the pricing is ridiculous for a casual user.
 It is a good but sad reminder of why a FOSS option is the way to go.
+* Rocket chat - overall a good fit but for some reason I don't feel it.
+It deploys with Docker and I'm not sure how accessible the install process is.
+Besides, as with Mattermost it's subject to licensing restrictions that can change at a whim (which is weird for a supposedly FOSS project).

 Now, to finish of this gargantuan post.